zijistark/CK3.DDB/README.md

 ## Features

+### Faith & culture

+- Faiths' monthly Fervor gain is penalized less for being large
+- Sinful Bishop / Virtuous Priest events are more balanced and relevant

-### Better AI conversion to local / nearby cultures & faiths
+#### AI conversion to local / nearby cultures & faiths

 - Mechanic to track successful Crusades/Jihads/GHWs in order to allow robust testing of whether a given character is part of an intact Crusader state
   - Used in a few key places to block assimilation of local/nearby cultures and/or faiths